 The coffee is top level, and what you’d expect from a place that takes pride in what they offer.
 There are teas and matcha also available.

 Best Vegan Berlin Groceries – Veganz

 Fancy a Willy Wonka and the Vegan Chocolate Factory kind of experience?
 Then head straight to Veganz in Friedrichshain.

 This all vegan grocery store has more varieties of vegan chocolate than you can shake a stick at.
 Bars, balls, wafers, cookies, cakes, it comes in all forms.
 They also offer vegan chips, drinks, cheeses, meats, produce, and other groceries.

-The Best Vegan Friendly Hotels in Berlin
+Best Vegan Friendly Hotel in Berlin

 Each piece of furniture in the hotel feels like it was custom made and placed with tremendous thought and care.
 Ample hearty wood is used throughout, and delicate textiles and striking artwork make long lasting impressions.

 It also has a fantastic sauna and spa where we relaxed after two long days touring the city.

 Almodovar is a truly special hotel that will make you long for the day you return to Berlin.